bhartiy/learnsellacious/pages/17.payment-methods/introduction/docs.md

 visible: true
 ---

-Payment methods are the type of payments can transfer from the account.

 1. Go to the sellacious panel of your website.
 2. For adding payment method, go to Settings and select payment method from the dropped down menu.